-Bears killed in defense of life or property must be skinned and the hide (with claws attached) turned over to the state.
+Bears killed in defense of life or property must be skinned and the hide (with claws and evidence of sex attached) turned over to the state.
 In the case of a brown/grizzly bear the skull must also be turned over to the state (see Emergency Taking page 17).

-Evidence of Sex Requirement
+Evidence of Sex